PeerHerholz/repronim_ML/README.md

-# repronim_ML
+# Reproducibility in machine learning

-A small repo to host some materials for a short presentation re reproducibility ~ ML during the ReproNim lecture series.
+A small repo to host some materials for a short presentation regarding reproducibility in machine learning.